 - Publications Order List (click here) brings together the past studies by Ken Rubin on information access, privacy, citizen participation and consumer reports, including on Canada’s food system.

-- Hill Times Column on Open Government has for over ten years had public interest researcher Ken Rubin commenting on matters ranging from asbestos export disclosures to different Prime Minister’s secrecy practices.
+- Hill Times Column on Open Government has for over fifteen years had public interest researcher Ken Rubin commenting on matters ranging from asbestos export disclosures to different Prime Minister’s secrecy practices.
 Columns can be found on the Hill Times web site or on the Digging for Data Over the Years DVD.

 Submissions and Representations